- Palexia® PR SmPC, September 2013.

 This medicinal product does not require any special storage conditions.

 Do not throw away any medicines via wastewater or household waste.
 Ask your pharmacist how to throw away medicines you no longer use.
-These measures will help protect the environment.4
+These measures will help protect the environment.3

-Yes, you can travel with Palexia IR (for moderate to severe acute pain).
+Yes, you can travel with Palexia PR (for severe chronic pain).
 Check the country you are traveling to, to see if there are any restrictions or special regulations regarding opioids.
-Make sure that you keep your Palexia IR (for moderate to severe acute pain) in its original packaging.
+Make sure that you keep your Palexia PR (for severe chronic pain) in its original packaging.3